deloitte-uk-systems-engineering/sde-learning-development-pathway/README.md

 Upon completion of this course, you would acquire the following skills:

-- JIRA administration, and workflows management
+- :bug: :pushpin: JIRA administration, and workflows management

 #### Time Required